 Sense, Semiotics, & Sensibility

-I recently overheard Alex discussing The Witches with a friend at a party.
+I recently overheard Agnes discussing The Witches with a friend at a party.

 “What’s it about?” the friend asked.